chelstein/EAS-Tools/README.md

    * **Start/Pause/Stop** handle playback; output appears live in the preview bar and is summarized in the status line.
    * **Export as GIF** or **Export as video (.webm)** capture the crawl, while **Copy Crawl Text** copies the resolved crawl text for reuse.

+### Audio Splicer

+1. Go to **Audio Splicer** tab
+2. Upload multiple audio samples or synthesize new TTS samples using the TTS section inside the Splicer
+3. Modify the order of the samples as needed, and optionally insert silence between samples, as well as add splits for easier navigation
+4. Click **Export WAV** to create a single continuous WAV file for download

 ### Navigation

 Use the tabs at the top of the page to switch between **Decoder**, **Encoder**, and **Text Crawl Generator** tools.
 You can also link to a specific tab using URL parameters:
 * `?tool=decoder` – Opens the **Decoder** tab
 * `?tool=encoder` – Opens the **Encoder** tab
 * `?tool=crawl` – Opens the **Text Crawl Generator** tab
+* `?tool=splicer` – Opens the **Audio Splicer** tab

 ### Documentation